illinois-cs241/illinois-cs241.github.io/_docs/critical_concurrency.md

 Your task is to build a thread safe queue, that also may or may not be bounded, by implementing the functions in queue.c.
 The maxSize of the queue can be set to either a positive number or a non-positive number.
 If positive, your queue will block if the user tries to push when the queue is full.
 If not positive, your queue should never block upon a push (the queue does not have a max size).
 If your queue is empty then you should block on a pull.
 You should make use of the node struct to store and retrieve information.
 In the end, your queue implementation should be able to handle concurrent calls from multiple threads. `queue_create` and `queue_destroy` will not be called by multiple threads.

-The queue is completely independent of the data that the user feeds it.
-The queue should make use of the constructors and destructors provided by the user to handle data.

 Your goal is to implement the functions

 * `queue* queue_create (ssize_t max_size);`